Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor

 In this letter, we demonstrate that, in the a.c. regime, a $\si{\milli\meter}$ long ungated macroscopic quantum Hall bar, of size much larger than the electronic coherence length, exhibits a finite inductance as well as a vanishing longitudinal resistance.
-Such a purely inductive longitudinal response is expected for quantum conductors with zero backscattering: a kinetic energy cost proportional to the square of the current arises from both the Pauli principle and the linear dispersion relation for electrons close to the Fermi level.
+Such a purely inductive longitudinal response is expected for quantum conductors with zero backscattering: a kinetic energy cost proportional to the square of the current arises from both the Pauli principle and the linear dispersion relation for electrons close to the Fermi level (see Appendix \ref{appendix/inductance}).
 This effective inertia of carriers causes the current response to lag the applied electric field.
-Here, we identify an inductance of the order of tens of $\si{\micro\henry\per\milli\meter}$ and connect it to an effective velocity $v_0$ of charges along the quantum Hall bar's edges.
-Contrary to gated samples, in which this velocity is independant of the filling fraction \cite{Gabelli-2007-1}, we show that, because of Coulomb interactions between opposite edges of the sample, it does depend on $\nu$ in our samples.
-Using the edge-magnetoplasmon scattering approach combined with a discrete element approach {\it à la} B\H{u}ttiker, we show that, for a sample of width $W$
+Here, we identify an inductance of the order of tens of $\si{\micro\henry\per\milli\meter}$ and connect it to an effective velocity $v_{\text{eff}}$ along the quantum Hall bar's edges.
+Contrary to gated samples, in which $v_{\text{eff}}$ is almost independent of the filling factor $\nu$ \cite{Gabelli-2007-1}, we show that, because of Coulomb interactions between opposite edges of the sample, $v_{\text{eff}}$ depends on $\nu$ in our samples.
+Using the edge-magnetoplasmon scattering approach combined with a discrete element approach {\it à la} B\H{u}ttiker, we show that: